 When _size reaches the array length, the next push triggers a resize.
 A new array twice the size is allocated, the existing items are copied over, and the old array becomes garbage.
 This is the only place where push isn't strictly O(1), and it's the source of the "amortized" qualifier.

 The doubling policy is what makes amortized O(1) work.
-If the array doubled by only one each time, you'd copy n items per push and the amortized cost would be O(n).
+Growing the array by one each time would copy n items per push and the amortized cost would be O(n).
 Doubling means that for every push that costs O(n), there are roughly n previous cheap pushes.
 Spread the expensive work over those cheap ones and the average comes out to O(1).

 A common follow-up question in interviews is "why double instead of grow by 50% or 25%?"
 The short answer is that any constant multiplier produces amortized O(1).
 Doubling is the .NET BCL's choice (and the choice of most languages' default growable arrays); it tends to waste less memory than a 4x policy and trigger fewer resizes than a 25% policy.
 The specific multiplier varies by language and library, but the asymptotic answer is the same.